PaddlePaddle/PARL/docs/parallel_training/recommended_pratice.rst

   :align: center
 | This tutorial shows how to use ``@parl.remote_class`` to implement parallel computation with **multi-threads**.

-| Python has poor performance in multi-threading because of the `GIL <https://realpython.com/python-gil/>`_ , and we always find that multi-thread programming in Python cannot bring any benefit of the running speed, unlike other program languages such as ``C++`` and ``JAVA``.
+| Python has poor performance in multi-threading because of the `GIL <https://realpython.com/python-gil/>`_ , and we always find that multi-thread programming in Python cannot bring any benefits of the running speed, unlike other program languages such as ``C++`` and ``JAVA``.

 Here we reveal the performance of Python threads.
 At first, let's run the following code: